 What Is Inflation Guard on a Home Insurance Policy?

-Inflation guard — sometimes called an automatic inflation protection endorsement — is an add-on to your homeowners policy that automatically increases your dwelling coverage limit each year to keep pace with rising construction and labor costs.
+Inflation guard, sometimes called an automatic inflation protection endorsement, is an add-on to your homeowners policy that automatically increases your dwelling coverage limit each year to keep pace with rising construction and labor costs.
 Without it, the coverage amount you set when you first bought your policy can become dangerously outdated as rebuild costs climb.

 The endorsement works by applying a fixed percentage increase to your Coverage A (dwelling) limit at each policy renewal.
 Depending on the insurer, it may also extend to other structures, personal property, and additional living expenses.
 The adjustment happens in the background, giving you a coverage limit that more accurately reflects current replacement costs year over year.
+To understand what your base dwelling limit should actually be, review our guide on dwelling coverage explained.

 How Inflation Guard Works: The Mechanics